 You may need to follow this diet only for a short time to give your bowl a rest.
 Or, you may need to stay on the diet longer.
 Your doctor may refer you to a dietitian for help with meal planning.

 A low-fiber diet can include foods you are used to eating, like cooked vegetables, fruits, white breads, and meats.
 It does NOT include foods that are higher in fiber or cause gas such as:

 - Whole grains

 - Many raw vegetables and fruits or their juices

 - Fruit and vegetable skins

 - The connective tissues of meats

-Here are some of the foods recommended for a low-fiber diet.
+Below are some of the foods recommended for a low-fiber diet.
 It is still possible for some of these foods to upset your system.
-Talk to your doctor or dietitian about your diet and any signs that foods are making your problem worse.
+Talk to your doctor or dietitian if a food is making your problem worse.

-- You may have up to 3 cups total of smooth milk products a day.
-This includes yogurt, cottage cheese, milk, pudding, creamy soup, or 1.5 ounces of hard cheese.
-If you are lactose intolerant, keep using lactose-free products.
+- You may have yogurt, kefir, cottage cheese, milk, pudding, creamy soup, or 1.5 ounces (43 g) of hard cheese.
+If you are lactose intolerant, use lactose-free products.